Stos-2025/Projekt_Inzynierski-2025/src/README.md

 > - For detailed information about each service or module, see the respective README files in their subdirectories.

 ---
-For more details, refer to the documentation in each subdirectory.
+For more details, refer to the documentation in each subdirectory or the main [README.md](../README.md).